 If you fail to do this, your vital information could get into the wrong hands or be rendered otherwise useless.

 What Is Data Protection?

-Let’s think of data protection as the rules; a set of laws, regulations and best practices telling us how we should collect and use personal data or information about individuals.
+Let’s think of data protection as the rules; a set of laws, regulations and best practices detailing how we should collect and use personal data about individuals.

-In the US, unlike Europe, there is no over-arching data protection legislation, so why is data protection important?
+In the US, unlike Europe with new GDPR regulations, there is no over-arching data protection legislation, so why is data security important?
 If recent breaches have shown us anything, it’s that the fallout for organizations can be far greater than just legal consequences.
 People generally expect that companies will safeguard their sensitive data, so any loss of this trust can have huge ramifications for future custom, and ultimately a business’ bottom line.